mygethub-99/mygamefinal/README.md

   * Method:'GET'
   * Parameters:'urlsafe_game_key'
   * Returns:Message containing the list of every item crafted by a user during a game.
+  * Descrip:This api returns the history of all items crafted during a players game.

 6. survive.get_high_score.
   * Path:'user/userscore'
   * Method:'POST'
   * Parameters:'HowManyToQuery'
   * Returns:Message contains list of player scores in descending order, size of list based on the HowManyQuery input parameter.
+  * Descrip: This api list out the scores of all player up the parameter value.

 7. survive.get_user_game.
   * Path:'game/get_user_game'
   * Method:'POST'
   * Parameters:'user_name'
   * Returns:Message return a status of the user game by listing Game entity parameters urlsafe_key, game_over, canceled_game, survived, message, and user_name.
+  * Descrip:Returns a stats of a user game.

 8. survive.get_user_ranking.
   * Path:'user/rankingg'
   * Method:'GET'
   * Parameters:''
   * Returns:Message returns, email, name, total_played, and win_percentage of each player with a score > 0.
+  * Descrip:Returns the ranking based on win_percentage of each player in descending order.

 9. survive.howToCraft.
   * Path:'howtoCraft'
   * Method:'GET'
   * Parameters:''
   * Returns:Message returns a list of items and how to craft them
+  * Descrip:Helful in showing a player what items are needed to craft something.

 10. survive.new_game.
   * Path:'game'